 - 1 tablespoon fresh parsley (more for garnish if you’d like), torn into small pieces

-- In a large stock pan over medium-high heat, add the olive oil and the onion.
+- In a large pot over medium-high heat, add the olive oil.
+When hot, add the onion.
 Allow the onion to cook until it is tender (about 3 minutes).
-Add the tomato (or marinara sauce) and garlic and incorporate it into the mixture.
-Cook for just 1-2 minutes (be careful not to burn the garlic).
+Add the tomato and tomato paste (if using).
+Stir to thin out the paste.
+Add the garlic and incorporate it into the mixture.
+Cook for just 1-2 minutes.

-- Add the vegetable stock, water, salt, pepper and red pepper flakes.
-Bring this to a boil and then add your pasta.
+- Add the vegetable broth, water, salt, pepper and red pepper flakes (add the cooked pancetta at this time if using).
+Bring to a boil, then add the pasta.
 Lower the heat and allow the pasta to cook until it’s about 3/4 of the way finished (still slightly firm).

-- Serve in individual bowls with extra parsley as garnish and sprinkle with the Parmesan cheese.
+- Serve in individual bowls with Parmesan cheese over the top.